 Where to start?
 In The Trenches has charts to help you set up your own personal budget.
 And here we will talk about one of the first steps to determine whether you have been living the dream or the image.
 Create a balance sheet.
 Don't groan.
 We work too hard to not take a look.
 If you have never done one there is a sample in the book or you can go to your bank and they can assist you.

 The balance sheet is a tremendously helpful tool.
-It compares your assets to your debts and the difference is you net worth.
+It compares your assets to your debts and the difference is your net worth.
 This is the value of what you have accumulated for all your hard work.
 If this is your first time to make one it can be a starting point.
 Save it on the computer or print it and keep it in a three ring binder.
 At the end of the year do another one and compare.
-Are you moving forward or losing ground?
+Are you moving forward, running in place, or losing ground?
 Are you creating wealth or creating debt?
 These questions cannot be answered by looking at your new t.v. or new car, or even your paycheck.
 All these things can mislead you into thinking that your situation is improving.
 Most of us are In The Trenches.

 Are you living the American Dream or just an image?